 Cloud Foundry is an open source cloud platform as a service (PaaS) on which developers can build, deploy, run and scale applications.
 VMware originally created Cloud Foundry, and it is now part of Pivotal Software, whose parent company is Dell Technologies.

-Cloud Foundry is licensed under Apache 2.0 and supports Java, Node.js, Go, PHP, Python and Ruby.
+Cloud Foundry is licensed under Apache 2.0 and supports Java, Node.js, Go, PHP, Python, Ruby, .NET Core and Staticfile.
 The open source PaaS is highly customizable, allowing developers to code in multiple languages and frameworks.
 This eliminates the potential for vendor lock-in, which is a common concern with PaaS.Content Continues Below

 Cloud Foundry Foundation members

 - BNY Mellon

 - JPMorgan Chase

 - Stark & Wayne